-In a riveting season of drag warfare among the industry’s finest artists on RuPaul’s Drag Race All Stars, Alyssa Edwards—a dancing queen from Mesquite, Texas—emerged as an unforgettable dark horse.
+In a riveting season of drag warfare among the industry’s finest artists on RuPaul’s Drag Race All Stars, Alyssa Edwards—a dancing queen from Mesquite, Texas—emerged as an unforgettable dark horse and a peer to legends like Sasha Velour and Bob the Drag Queen.
 Since Alyssa’s breakout season in 2013, the performing powerhouse (a.k.a.
 Justin Johnson) has toured the world; continued to serve as creative director at his dance studio, Beyond Belief; and delivered gagworthy looks on the web series Alyssa’s Secret.
-Before Johnson performs live rest of the All Stars cast for the Night of the Living Drag Halloween Party at Stage 48 on Monday 31, we spoke to him about his drive and his inspirations.
+We spoke to the drag diva about her riveting rise.

 RECOMMENDED: Full NYC drag queen guide

 How have the fans reacted to your elimination?

 Beyond anything that I could have ever, ever imagined.
 Drag Race is a movement.
 I’ll be forever grateful that I left my legacy.
 It’s overwhelming that so many people love what you do and appreciate and get it.
 It’s very rewarding.

 This season, your pageant skills and professionalism paid off.

 I went into this season very different mentally.
 It’s an opportunity.
 We don’t have to do this; we get to do this.
 My motto was: Winning isn’t everything, wanting to is.
 If you have fun with this, it will show.
 When I watched the episodes, I was giggling because I could tell I was having a ball.